Year 10 Environmental Science

-Students can learn about a wide range of environmental issues with a particular emphasis on our Horticulture and Agriculture industries.
-Students will use the classroom, the glasshouse and the school garden area to develop practical skills and an understanding of:
+Students can learn about a wide range of local and global environmental issues with a particular emphasis on our Horticulture and Agriculture industries.
+Students will use the classroom, the glasshouse and school garden area and Te Uru, our forest, to develop practical skills and an understanding of:

 - Plant propagation (with an emphasis on native species).

 - Global & NZ environmental issues from a science perspective